Pop Warner

 Glenn Scobey Warner (April 5, 1871 – September 7, 1954), most commonly known as Pop Warner, was an American college football coach at various institutions who is responsible for several key aspects of the modern game.
 Included among his innovations are the single and double wing formations (precursors of the modern spread and shotgun formations), the three point stance and the body blocking technique.
 Fellow pioneer coach Amos Alonzo Stagg called Warner "one of the excellent creators".
 He was inducted as a coach into the College Football Hall of Fame as part of its inaugural class in 1951.
 He also contributed to a junior football program which became known as Pop Warner Little Scholars, a popular youth American football organization.

-In the early 1900s, he created a premier football program at the Carlisle Indian Industrial School—a federally-funded, off-reservation Indian boarding school.
+In the early 1900s, he created a premier football program at the Carlisle Indian Industrial School—a federally-funded, off-reservation American Indian boarding school.
 He also coached teams to four national championships: Pittsburgh in 1915, 1916, and 1918 and Stanford in 1926.
 In all, he was head coach at the University of Georgia (1895–1896), Iowa Agricultural College and Model Farm (1895–1899), Cornell University (1897–1898 and 1904–1906), Carlisle (1899–1903 and 1907–1914), Pittsburgh (1915–1923), Stanford (1924–1932) and Temple University (1933–1938), compiling a career college football record of 319–106–32.
 Predating Bear Bryant, Eddie Robinson, and Joe Paterno, he once had the most wins of any coach in college football history.

 Early years

-Warner was born April 5, 1871 on a farm in Springville, New York.
+Warner was born April 5, 1871, on a farm in Springville, New York.
 He was the son of William Warner, a cavalry officer in the American Civil War, and schoolteacher Adaline Scobey.
 In 1878 a railroad came to Springville, and four years later the family moved to a house on East Main Street.

 Plump as a child, Warner was sometimes known as "Butter".
 He began playing baseball at an early age, and was a skilled pitcher.
 Nobody in town owned a football; his only exposure to the new sport at a young age was with an inflated cow's bladder, and as few knew the rules, the game more resembled soccer.
 Warner's East Main Street house attracted a number of friends; when a neighbor told his mother that the boys' play would damage her lawn, she replied: "I'm raising boys, not grass."

-In 1889 at 19 years old, Warner graduated from Springville-Griffith Institute and joined his family in moving down to Wichita Falls, Texas, to work on their new purchased cattle and wheat ranch totaling over hundreds of acres.
+In 1889 at 19 years old, Warner graduated from Springville-Griffith Institute and joined his family in moving down to Wichita Falls, Texas, to work on their newly purchased cattle and wheat ranch totaling over hundreds of acres.
 Aside from ranching, Warner got a job assisting a tinsmith.
-He was already interested in art as a childlearning how to paint watercolor landscapes, and as a tinsmith he learned how to use tools to make things like cups, teapots, baking pans, and lanterns.
+He was already interested in art as a child, learning how to paint watercolor landscapes, and as a tinsmith he learned how to use tools to make things like cups, teapots, baking pans, and lanterns.